Lions Etiquette for the Gym & for Life

 Don’t teach if you’re not the instructor.
 If your partner has a question about technique, stop and ask the instructor instead of trying to teach them yourself.
 Keep your eyes focused on your own lane.
 You don’t want to accidentally give someone bad advice, and you really wouldn’t want to accidentally give “advice” to your partner and then find out later that they’ve been an instructor for the last 6 years.

 Even instructors refrain from correcting their partners when they’re taking class.
-Stay focused, and stay humble.
+Stay focused, stay humble, and stay in your own lane.

 Rule #3: Consent Is Key

 Communicate with your partner!
-Krav Maga isn’t basket weaving.
-We are practicing violence in order to learn how to survive.
+We all want to be a good partner, so help us out by telling us how!
 In order to keep ourselves and our partners safe, both physically and emotionally, we need to communicate our needs and respect the needs of our partners.
 This includes proactively saying things like, “Can you go lighter please?” when a partner is hitting too hard, or, “Would you slow down?
 I can feel myself getting flustered and frustrated, so I need to take it down a notch.”

 Communicating like this not only gives your partners the information they need to help you get good training, but it also gives you an opportunity to practice setting and maintaining your own boundaries, which is a critical self defense skill that ought not be overlooked.